Democrats face new hurdles in legal fight over redistricting

 The fight over redrawing political maps is just ramping up in state legislatures and nonpartisan commissions around the country.
-But both Republicans and Democrats already are planning for major showdown in the courts.
+But both Republicans and Democrats already are planning for major showdowns in the courts.

 For months, Democrats and Republicans have been laying the groundwork for a complex, 50-state legal battle over the once-a-decade process of redistricting.
 Both parties are preparing for a changed legal climate — where federal courts are newly hostile to claims of unconstitutional partisan gerrymandering and state courts could create a patchwork of rulings.
 And it will all play out in a tightened timeframe, thanks to pandemic-related delays.